Writing Guardrails with Really

 WHEN aws_s3_bucket

-GUARDRAIL "Ensure bucket name matches one of the options in the bucket list"
+GUARDRAIL "Ensure bucket names match one of the options in the bucket list"

 WHEN aws_s3_bucket